erichgess/erichgess.github.io/source/_posts/2014-04-16-type-providers-tutorial-part-4.markdown

 {% endcodeblock %}

 #### Properties - Insert Uncle Pennybags Joke
-The constructor will initialize the underlying data upon which our type is built.
+The constructor will initialize the base data upon which our type is built.
 Now we can add a field for each column, which will get and set the value of that field.
 To do this, we will iterate the list of columns and create a property with the corresponding name.
 The Getter and Setter functions will be defined as lambdas which store an index to the appropriate location in the array.
 {% codeblock lang:fsharp %}
         columns |> List.mapi ( fun i col -> ProvidedProperty(col,
                                                 typeof<int>,